tomna1993/c_73_read_BMP_file/README.md

 - create a structure to save all the BMP header and DIB infromation

-- read in all the BMP header informations and print them on screen
+- read in all the BMP header information and print them on screen